X

 • Reduced comfort: While they have made big strides in delivering comfort, they still cannot be compared to the perfection of their spring-based counterparts.
 So if you love that sink-in feeling, you may need to reconsider your options.

-When it comes to foam sofas, the cost will largely depend on the type of foam used.
-The least expensive ones will be made from a cheap material that will sag after a short period.
+When it comes to foam sofas, the cost will largely depend on the type of foam that is used.
+The least expensive ones will be made from a cheap material that is highly likely to sag after a short period.

 In terms of spring sofas, those with pocket coils will cost more than the ones with serpentine springs.
 And, while you can find well-priced pocket spring offerings, it's important to note that the more expensive the furniture piece, the better the spring system.